 Bishop Joseph Yeakel died July 4, 2021 at the age of 93.
 He served as Resident Bishop of the New York West Area, which at the time included three Conferences (Western New York Conference, Northern New York Conference, and Central New York Conference) from 1972-1984.
 The Upper New York Conference, as well as Methodists across the Connection, mourn his death.

 His fall 2021 Memorial Service was postponed due to the concern of COVID-19 at the time.
-The Memorial Service has been rescheduled for Friday May 20, 2022, at 3 p.m. at University United Methodist Church, 324 University Ave. in Syracuse, NY.
-A number of rooms are being held at the Collegian Hotel (formerly the Genesee Grande), which is directly across the street from the church.
+The Memorial Service was rescheduled for Friday May 20, 2022, at 3 p.m. at University United Methodist Church, 324 University Ave. in Syracuse, NY.

 Originally scheduled for Oct.
 2, Bishop Yeakel's family released the following statement, "Our world paused this summer with the loss of our father.
 The world paused previously for Covid and now is pausing again.
 Out of concern for all who planned to travel and gather in October (as well as those they contact along the way), we have decided to postpone the memorial service for Dad.
 It is our hope and desire to reschedule this celebration of Joe Yeakel’s life when all can gather safely again.
 Future plans will be posted here.
 Thank you for your love and understanding.
 Stay well."